CommitteeOfZero/polyversal-coz-linux-patcher/docs/GENERAL-INFO.md

 [See here](#command-line-options) for command options.

-Once launched (via either method), some selection pop-ups will appear with more windows showing up throughout the script's execution to signal errors or successes.
+Once launched, some selection pop-ups will appear with more windows showing up throughout the script's execution to signal errors or successes.

 You'll know the script has started successfully when you see a window similar to the following: